paulb777/AppLaudApp/Readme.md

 * Choose New -> Import Project
 * Select the zipfile you just created and give the project a name.
 * Click Import Project
-* Now the package needs to be changed so the new app doesn't confict with the original
+* Now the package needs to be changed so the new app doesn't conflict with the original
 * Open AndroidManifest.xml and change the package name at line 3 to com.mds.applaud2 (or anything you like)
 * Navigate to src/mds/applaud.
 Right click on applaud and select Rename.
 Change to applaud2
 * Open applaud2/AppLaudAppActivity.java and change line 1 to com.mds.applaud2;